roscale/zenith/README.md

 ## Why?

 - There are very few compositors for mobile devices compared to desktop.
-- Most (all?) mobile compositors are still pretty young and unpolished.
+- Most (all?) mobile compositors are still pretty young and generally unpolished.
-- Preinstalled apps are not made for touch input first, and it shows.
 - Flutter is becoming more and more popular among app developers, and it will significantly lower the bar for contributing to this project.
-- Flutter significantly reduces development time and it lets you easily design beautiful user interfaces that compete with other platforms.
+- Flutter significantly reduces development time, and lets you easily design beautiful user interfaces that compete with other platforms.

 ## Code navigation